 If you are under 18 years of age

 If you are under 18 years of age you must ask your parent or legal guardian to approve your provision of personal information before you submit your personal details to us.

 We will only use your personal information for the purposes for which it was given to us, or for purposes which are directly related to the provision of our services.

 Your personal information may be used by us in a number of ways, including:

-- To assist you conveniently and easily access the services that we offer and provide, including the services listed above
+- Assist you conveniently and easily accessing the services that we offer and provide, including the services listed above

-- To contact you for research purposes and to organise events or services
+- Contact you for research purposes and to organise events or services

 - Conduct research